 So, what is bokeh and why the heck should you care about the definition of bokeh?
 It has become one of the buzz words with portraits and photography in general.

 The definition of bokeh comes from our Japanese friends and roughly means "blur" or "haze."
-Mike Johnston, the former editor of Photo Techniques is credited for giving it it's English spelling in the late 1990's.
+Mike Johnston, the former editor of Photo Techniques Magazine is credited for giving us it's English spelling in the late 1990's.

-Longer telephoto lenses and wide open apertures will give you more shallow depth of field and give you good bokeh.
-Here are some examples of depth of field and links to shallow and deep depth of field
+Longer telephoto lenses and wide open apertures will give you more shallow depth of field and can give you good bokeh, depending on the quality and arrangement of the lens elements and how the diaphragm is constructed.
+Here are some more examples of depth of field and links to shallow and deep depth of field posts.

 One advantage of Gaussian blur is you can change the amount and direction of the blur several different ways to see which you like the best on the same photograph.

 You can also use "Portrait Mode" or "Bokeh Mode" or certain iPhones and smartphones.
 Additionally, there are free apps and paid apps that you can download to your phone for a few dollars.

 Here is an example of the kind of good bokeh you can get naturally with macro photography.
 The depth of field is so shallow that even things that are only a slight distance behind the subject are pleasantly out of focus.
 Sometimes it's the exact angle.

 This is a photo of a budding Geranium.
 Close-ups of flowers are a good opportunity to get familiar with bokeh and get to study the effect of a blurry background on isolating your subject.